 The 30-credit Early Years Education Diploma (EYED) is open to applicants with one or more of the following:

-- 15 credit Certificate in Early Years Education (EYED) granted by the University of British Columbia
+- 15-credit Certificate in Early Years Education (CEYED) granted by the University of British Columbia

-- Some college or university course experience and relevant professional experience in related fields such as nursing, psychology, social work, child and youth care, occupational therapy, child development, etc.
+- Post-secondary education in related fields such as nursing, psychology, social work, child and youth care, occupational therapy, child development, etc.

 - Relevant professional experience in related fields such as teaching, nursing, social work, child and youth care, occupational therapy, infant/child development consultant and/or supported child development consultant in childcare settings, etc.